 The project was developed by GW Power.
 The project is co-owned by CNOOC Petroleum North America and TransAlta Renewables, with their respective ownership stake of 50% each.

 The project generates 235GWh electricity and supplies enough clean energy to power 25,000 households, offsetting 95,000t of carbon dioxide emissions (CO2) a year.
-The project cost is $99.3m.

 The project is currently active.
 The project got commissioned in September 2006.